EddyFromPoker/work3s-desktop/README.md

   <img src="https://raw.githubusercontent.com/EddyFromPoker/work3s-desktop/main/assets/app-icon-green.svg" alt="Work3s" width="160" />
 </p>

-## Agentic Command Center
+# Agentic Command Center

 **Your AI workforce that never sleeps.**

 Work3s listens to your task boards, assigns work to AI agents, and ships code autonomously.
-Delegate multiple tasks in parallel while AI handles the heavy lifting : ###you review, test, and make the final call
+Delegate multiple tasks in parallel while AI handles the heavy lifting — you review, test, and make the final call.

 ### What this means
 - Continuous task intake from your boards